ChrisPenner/comonads-by-example/notes.md

-- Add Slide numbers

-Talk about Comonads & Monads relation before talking about
+Talk about Comonads & Monads relation before talking about Duals

-Give some high-level examples to 'get on the hook'
+Give some high-level examples of comonadic operations to get peeps hooked

 push details back

-Drop extend ENTIRELY only talk about duplicate
+Drop extend ENTIRELY only talk about duplicate!

 Comonad Laws: Talk about intuition

-extend AS Query
+extend AS Query :)

 Talk about elementwise vs context-wise

 Introduce Ix in terms of Drop
 THEN the other one

+Less CODE more INTUITION and DIAGRAMS

 > why do you mention duals? i dont know! is it because they are DUAL TO MONADS?